gerwitz/hgc-v12/src/logs/travel/201x/2010-london.md

 with Shannon

-Return via Eurostar, TGV and two D Bahns (plus metros in London, Paris, Munich) thanks to Eyjafjallajökull volcano
+Return via Eurostar, TGV, and two D Bahns (plus metros in London, Paris, and Munich) thanks to Eyjafjallajökull volcano